Diocese of Città di Castello: Territory

 During the persecution of Diocletian (303), St. Crescentianus, a Roman knight, and ten others suffered martyrdom at Tifernum.
 Crescentianus killed a dragon before he was decapitated.
 The bishopric was erected circa 450 AD.
 In 550, by order of the Ostrogothic king Totila, the city then known as Tifernum or Civitas Tiberina was captured and destroyed.
 Città di Castello was later rebuilt around a castle, giving origin to the name used today.

 In 590, the diocese of Tifernum gained territory from the suppressed Diocese of Sant'Angelo in Vado.
 The bishop was Floridus, who attended the synod of Pope Gregory I in 593.

 By the Donation of Pepin (752), it became subject to the Holy See.
 It lost territories in 1013, to establish the Territorial Abbey of Sansepolcro, and on 19 June 1325 to establish the Diocese of Cortona.

 The first-known bishop of this see was Ennodius, present at a Roman council (465) under Pope Hilary.

 In 711 Arian Longobards put to death the bishop of the city, Albertus, and his deacon Britius.

 In 875 Bishop Rainaldus was summoned to appear before the papal apocrisiarius Gregory and the magister militum Georgius, the vestiarius of the Patriarch of Aquileia, to answer a charge of homicide.
 Having failed to deal with the situation, despite several letters of excommunication, Rainaldus was summoned by Pope John VIII to appear in Rome and stand trial.
 Rainaldus appeared at the papal court, but stealthily avoided taking his seat in the synod, and instead fled the city by going over the walls like a thief.
 Revealing himself to be guilty, he was immediately excommunicated and interdicted.
 The Pope announced the result in a letter to the Emperor Louis.

 Pope Celestine II (Guido di Castello) (1143–1144) was a native of Città di Castello.

+In 1320 Margaret of Castello died.

 In 1375 Città di Castello joined in the insurrection of other cities of the Papal States.
 Cardinal Robert of Geneva (later Pope Clement VII, Avignon Obedience), undertook to recapture it with Breton mercenaries, but was repulsed.
 Under Pope Martin V, however, it was taken by Braccio da Montone (1420).
 Later, Nicolò Vitelli, with the help of Florence and Milan, became absolute ruler.

 In 1474 Pope Sixtus IV sent an army commanded by his nephew, Cardinal Giuliano della Rovere (later Pope Julius II).
 After fruitless negotiations Cardinal Giuliano laid siege to the city, but Vitelli did not surrender until he learned that the command of the army had been given to Duke Federigo of Urbino.
 The following year Vitelli tried unsuccessfully to recapture the city; fear of Cesare Borgia alone induced him to desist.

 On 22 September 1515 it lost more territory to the Territorial Abbey of Sansepolcro.